Interface

 Besides, she was no Nikolina.

-When I came to again I was in what looked like a cloudhigh penthouse.
+When I came to again I was in what looked like a luxury penthouse.
 Beyond a curved window wall stretched a skyscape of gleaming towers and hanging apartment blocks.
 Synthetic, vaguely classical music soothed out of the walls.
 Holograms of fluffy white clouds and yellow suns floated around the ceiling, and below stretched a fluffy white bed.
 The outline of a girl was squirming under the covers.
 Nikki!
-The music was getting louder, pulsier.
-A leg, brown and slim, hooked up from the fluff, gave me that classic ``Come and get it!'' gesture.
-I jumped on to the bed, grabbed the leg and yanked Nikola from under the sheets.
-She squealed and wrapped herself around me.
+The music was getting louder here, pulsier.
+A leg, brown and slim, hooked up from the fluff, beckoned me with that classic "Come and get it!" gesture.
+I jumped on to the bed, yanked the leg and hauled Nikola from under the sheets.
+She squealed with delight and wrapped herself around me.

 A wave of blue static rolled across the room, fogging the city view.
 The words TRANSMISSION BREAKDOWN flashed on and off through the fog.